deelipvenkat/Vicuna-LoRa-Medical/README.md

 ## MODEL ASSESMENT

 The model was evaluated on the test set of [PubMedQA](https://arxiv.org/abs/1909.06146).PubMedQA is a dataset for Biomedical Research Question Answering.
-The task of PubMedQA is to answer research questions with yes/no/maybe based on the given Research papers abstract.
+The task of PubMedQA is to answer research questions with yes/no/maybe based on the Research papers abstract.
 <br>

 3 shot performance on PubMedQA Test Set without outputs processing to the task.